LLFourn/p6-AttrX-InitArg/README.md

 It depends.
 If you are using the no-argument form of `init-arg` with `$!` attributes, make sure you have considered just using `$.`.
 Is public read-only not good enough?
 Does it **have** to have no accessors?

+### BUILDALL

+This trait creates a custom BUILDALL on the role/class containing the trait.
+If you write your own one this won't work atm.